• Skip to main content

 • 5-7 pounds Boston Butt Pork Roast

-• Butt Rub Seasoning, to taste
+• Butt Rub Seasoning to taste

-• Your favorite sauce
+• Barbecue sauce

 Instructions